yugabyte/platform-go-client/docs/AlertsApi.md

 > YBPSuccess SendTestAlert(ctx, cUUID, configurationUUID).Execute()

+WARNING: This is a preview API that could change.
 Send test alert for alert configuration

 ### Example